wjjmjh/GraphMode/README.md

 `>>> graph.edges = edges`

 ## Software DEMO
+#### Option 1: Test or assess algorithms by custom objects
+#### Detailed docstrings about explanations have been added in each implementation file.
 let us first construct a graph using the objects mentioned above:
 ![pic](resources/readme_pics/gm_demo9.png)
 #### minimum spanning tree + Dijkstra algorithm DEMO: